 On the other hand, the newer RAM 1500 suffers mostly from electronic issues.
 Troubles with the infotainment system, cruise control failures, and radio that stops working aren’t that uncommon.
 Only diagnostic will cost you $150, and it’s often an entirely new system that needs replacing.
 Chalk another $2,300 there.
 Moreover, there are the standard issues like various transmission twitches, electrical issues, engine problems, and so on.

 Years: 2006-2007, 2012-2015

-Main issue for both of then Dodge’s heavy duty Rams in 2006 was the AC/heater.
+The main issue for both of then Dodge’s heavy-duty Rams in 2006 was the AC/heater.
 They simply didn’t work properly in many cases.
 As far as more substantial problems go, it was suspension, steering and transmission.
-In other words death wobble, more death wobble and shifting troubles.
-While heater and cooler were taken care of for 2007, steering and suspension issues remained.
+In other words death wobble, more death wobble, and shifting troubles.
+While the heater and cooler were taken care of for 2007, steering and suspension issues remained.

 Years: 2000, 2002, 2004-2006

 Revolutionary Dodge Dakota is another truck you won’t be able to get new, and will have to rely on a second-hand alternative.
 2000 year models experienced loss of oil pressure due to oil sludge buildup, and brake problems.
 Brake troubles continued in 2002 as well.
 Dakota’s brakes would simply lock up at random, requiring caliper, pads, and rotor replacement.
 Fast forward into 2004 and Dakota’s experiencing irregular shifting.
 Add to that engine’s rough idling and more brake troubles, and you got yourself a clunker.